-Contracts are not required to contain arbitration clauses.
-However, if there is an arbitration clause, it must comply with the Home Improvement Regulations.
-Whenever an arbitration clause is in a home improvement contract, it must include the name of the person or organization that will conduct the arbitration; whether any mandatory fees will be charged to the parties for the arbitration and list the fee schedule; whether the arbitrator's findings are binding; and a disclosure that a claim against the Guaranty Fund will be stayed until completion of the mandatory arbitration proceeding.
+Does the contract contain an arbitration clause?
+Before you sign a contract, it is important to know what arbitration is and whether the contract has an arbitration clause.
+A mandatory arbitration clause in a home improvement contract is required to include the name of the person or organization that will conduct the arbitration; whether any mandatory fees will be charged to the parties for the arbitration and list the fee schedule; whether the arbitrator's findings are binding; and a disclosure that a claim against the Guaranty Fund will be stayed until completion of the mandatory arbitration proceeding.
 Also, the parties must initial and date the contract next to the arbitration clause.